 The ultimate emporium for everything from plumbing fixtures to tabletop, fine linens and accessories, Gracious Home is usually at the top of the New Yorker’s list when shopping for the home.
 With three locations in Manhattan as well as a user-friendly website for online buyers, GH has become a go-to resource for home furnishings aficionados in the city and out.

 Not shopping for home décor?
 Gracious Home also sells vacuums, luggage, and electronics, not to mention a substantial selection of home cleaning products.
-Basically, this store has it all.
-Shop at 70th and Third on the Upper East, 67th and Broadway on the Upper West, and in Chelsea at 45 W. 25th.
+This store has it all.
+Shop at 70th and Third on the Upper East, 67th, and Broadway on the Upper West, and in Chelsea at 45 W. 25th.

 ABC Carpet & Home

 A decorator’s dream, ABC is located at 19th and Broadway in the Flatiron District.
 Browse six floors of high-end home furnishings and antiques in this fashionable megastore.
 A plethora of sofas, light fixtures, area rugs, and more, set up in perfectly designed vignettes provides shoppers with all the decorating inspiration they’ll need.
 The building alone is worth the trip –– despite its inventory of luxury goods, the interior feels much more like a warehouse loft and a very cool one at that.
 Didn’t get enough at 888 Broadway?
 Shop more area rugs across the street, or head up to the outlet in the Bronx.